UPDATED: NOVEMBER 02, 2022 | 3 MIN READ

 So, why is this so complicated?
 And how do you get affordable coverage?

-We’ll explain why home insurance companies do what they do, and which ones are best for dog owners.
-We’ll also talk about alternative insurance options, and how you can keep your rates as low as possible.
+We’ll explain why home insurance companies do what they do and which are best for dog owners.
+We’ll also talk about alternative insurance options and how you can keep your rates as low as possible.

 Why Do Home Insurers Blacklist Certain Breeds?

 Dog bites are extremely expensive claims for insurance companies.
-In the US, there are over 4.7 million dog bite injuries per year, and approximately 800,000 of those injuries required medical treatment.
+There are over 4.7 million dog bite injuries in the U.S. annually, and approximately 800,000 of those injuries require medical treatment.
 The average claim for a dog bite is $12,000.
 Altogether, these claims cost American insurance companies $250 million annually.

 Because insurance companies only make money when they don’t have to pay for claims, many companies try to limit their liability by refusing to cover certain breeds that are perceived as high risk.